auth0-developer-hub/auth0-b2b-saas-starter/README.md

    Be sure to select `As a user` when prompted: `How would you like to authenticate?`.
 This will take you through a flow that will securely retrieve a Management API token for your Auth0 tenant.

 > [!WARNING]
-> At the **Authorize App** step, be sure to select the correct tenant.
-This is the tenant that will be bootstrapped in the next steps.
+> At the **Authorize App** step, be sure to select the same NEW tenant that you created in the prerequisites.
+Whatever you choose during this step will be the tenant that will be bootstrapped in the next steps, so it's important to make sure it's a newly created tenant without existing configuration.

 ### Step Three: Bootstrap the Auth0 tenant